 Research Interview Methods

-Interviews allow researchers to get in-depth information about the topic in question from a sample of their target audience.
+The goal of academic research interviews is to obtain rich, nuanced data that can provide insights into complex social phenomena or contribute to theory development.
+To gain in-depth understanding of their perspectives or exqperience, researchers select participants based on specific criteria, such as their expertise, experience, or demographic characteristics.
 For instance, in oral history projects, interviews are used to understand people’s testimony about their own lived experiences in a particular period in the past or get information about a historically relevant event that they witnessed.

-- Direct and indirect: In a direct interview, questions are asked in a way that the respondent understands the goal of the question and the anticipated response.
+Direct and indirect: The direct approach involves asking interview questions in a way that the respondent understands the goal of the question and the anticipated response.
 In indirect interviews, the responder is unaware of the purpose of the questions or the intended response.

 Advantages of Interviews for Research